Select from the following

 - Uncontrolled diabetes

-If you are interested in dental implants in Courtenay and Comox or would like a consultation appointment,
+If you are interested in implants please contact us to book a consultation appointment.

 Endodontics is the discipline of dentistry that treats the tooth's pulp tissue (nerve, blood vessels, and lymphatic systems).
 The primary purpose of root canal therapy is to remove all pulpal tissues from within the tooth and root(s) and then seal and fill these structures (i.e. deep cleaning followed by a deep filling).